 - Casual contact with other people.

-anonymously, so they can self-monitor for 21-days, get vaccinated to reduce the risk of serious infection (see more information below), and be tested as soon as possible if symptoms develop.
-Please visit the CDPH Sexually Transmitted Disease (STD) website and refer to Quick Links.
-Getting tested if you have symptoms is strongly encouraged to help identify infections and prevent infections in others.
+tellyourpartner.org), so they can self-monitor for 21-days, get vaccinated to reduce the risk of serious infection, and be tested as soon as possible if symptoms develop.
+If you have symptoms, getting tested for mpox and sexually transmitted infections is strongly encouraged to help identify infections and prevent infections in others.

 There are a number of ways to prevent the spread of mpox, including:

-- Open conversations with your sexual partner/s about any recent illness or symptoms, any possible exposures to mpox, and being aware of new or unexplained sores or rashes on your body or your partner's body, including on the genitals and anus.
+- Talking to your sexual partner(s) about any recent illness and being aware of new or unexplained sores or rashes on your body or your partner's body, including on the genitals and on or around the anus.

-- Avoiding close contact, including hugging, kissing, cuddling, and sexual activity with people who have symptoms, like sores or rashes, and people who were exposed and are in their 21-day monitoring period.
+- Avoiding close contact, including hugging, kissing, cuddling, and sexual activity with people who have symptoms, like sores or rashes.
+Visit the

-- Not sharing materials (bedding, towels, clothing, utensils, cups) with someone who has symptoms.
+- Not sharing materials (e.g., towels, fetish gear, sex toys, and toothbrushes) with someone who has mpox.

 - Washing your hands often with soap and water or an alcohol-based hand sanitizer.

-- Using appropriate personal protective equipment (PPE) like a mask, gown, and gloves when caring for others with mpox symptoms.
+Using appropriate PPE (like a mask, gown, and gloves) when caring for people with mpox.

 Vaccination after Exposure (Post-Exposure Prophylaxis)